M-Afaq-Bhatti/quickchef-ai/README.md

 # 🍽️ QuickChef AI

 **QuickChef AI** is a professional, AI-powered **Flutter Web application** that helps users turn the ingredients they already have into practical, healthy, and time-efficient meals.
-The project focuses on **clean architecture, real-world AI usage, and academic-grade software design**, making it suitable for **final-year projects, internships, and technical evaluations**.
+The project focuses on **clean architecture, real-world AI usage, and academic-grade software design**.

 ---